Independent Provider of Primary Care Education

-Can’t you make it this time?
-Don’t worry, we will run the same training course on Thursday the 11th of June.
-Book your place now!
+Would you like to attend an earlier session?
+Don’t worry, we are running the same training course on Wednesday the 18th of March.
+Book your seat now!

-*Free course for staff working for any GP practices in Wirral
+*Free course for staff working at any GP practices in Wirral

 This interactive workshop by Louise Wainwright, is a great opportunity to stay up to date with the latest developments in care provision for patients with long-term conditions.